 Description: The building faces north and is a three story red colored brick, stone and cement structure.
+The building is located on landscaped grounds in the center of the city.
 The north front has a recessed center section with the entrance on the first story and peaked roof line.
 White colored columns form a semicircular overhang.
 There is stone trim at the corners and horizontal bands across the building.
-The base of the building is course stone. .
+The base of the building is course stone.

 Note: The first courthouse was built by Solomon Jenkins in 1838 at a cost of $2,600.
-The second courthouse was designed by Thomas W Brady of St. Louis and was constructed by Julius Conrad and Company at a cost of $40,000.
+The second courthouse was designed by Thomas W Brady of St. Louis and was constructed by Julius Conrad and Company at a cost of $40,000 in 1869.
 The building was torn down and the cupola preserved.